 ACOTE Fieldwork Supervision Guidelines ensure that personnel who supervise Level I fieldwork are informed of the curriculum and fieldwork program design and affirm their ability to support the fieldwork experience.
 Examples of individuals who can supervise Level I fieldwork include, but are not limited to, currently licensed or otherwise regulated occupational therapists and occupational therapy assistants, psychologists, physician assistants, teachers, social workers, physicians, speech language pathologists, nurses, and physical therapists.

-The dates for our upcoming Level II Fieldwork experiences for the OTD Class of 2022:
+Level II Fieldwork experiences for the OTD Class of 2023

 Full-time, 12 weeks